 More Horticulture in Agriculture

 Here in New Zealand we have a proud and rich history of primary production on the land.
 From growing great forests and food crops through to meat, wool and dairy, we enjoy an enviable reputation as producers of high quality primary products.
 Currently New Zealand horticulture alone is our fourth largest export industry valued at $3.36 billion (year ended June 2016), and employs around 60,000 people across the country.
-It has a goal to become a $10 billion export industry by 2020 and of course there are many pathways to achieve this target.

 One of the biggest issues of the day is the environmental impact of intensive farming in New Zealand.
 The solutions are complex and farmers, like other primary producers, are people of the land, often inheriting generational practices and responsibilities all the while carving out a living.
 In order to bring about effective change we need to provide a viable and attractive plan for farmers to diversify.
 One that doesn’t insist on hanging up the Swanndri but rather demonstrates and supports alternative and environmentally sustainable primary production land use.
 In simple terms we need options, many, many more options.